 The FCA have very publicly said that they “want to see senior leaders in firms driving the changes needed to meet the Duty standard,” so Board Intelligence would expect to see customer reporting at or near the top of every board’s agenda right now.
 Banks need to stop thinking like banks and start thinking like retailers in the prominence, depth, and prioritisation of customer reporting through the first line.
 That means a wholesale change in the way the board is reported to, and the plan deliverables are just the start.
 Boards need to step up and start taking the Consumer Duty more seriously, or they risk the wrath of the FCA.
 Time is running out.

 How Board Intelligence can help you comply with the Consumer Duty Act

 Does your reporting stack up under the Duty?
 There are a few ways Board Intelligence can help you find out:

 - The Consumer Duty module of our reporting platform Lucia sets out a series of customer reporting frameworks (from regular Customer Satisfaction reporting through to product appropriateness approvals) to give you the breadth and depth of customer reporting needed.
-Get in touch to request a demo.
+Request a demo to see it in action.

-- We can facilitate a training session with your board or your governance team on best practice customer reporting.
-Get in touch here to find out more.
+- We can facilitate a training session with your board or your governance team on best-practice customer reporting.
+Get in touch to find out more